learn-co-curriculum/swift-palindrome-detector-lab/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-palindrome-detector' title='Code-Along: Palindrome Detector'>Code-Along: Palindrome Detector</a> on Learn.co and start learning to code for free.</p>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-palindrome-detector'>Code-Along: Palindrome Detector</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/swift-palindrome-detector-lab'>Palindrome Detector Lab</a> on Learn.co and start learning to code for free.</p>